Gozo (1798–1800): History

 A day later, the British transferred control of the Cittadella and the rest of the island to the Gozitans.
 The people declared King Ferdinand as their monarch and established a provisional government led by Saverio Cassar, who became governor-general.
 The provisional government included several British and Maltese representatives, and their first action was to distribute the captured food supplies to the island's 16,000 inhabitants.
 The Neapolitan flag (which later became the flag of the Two Sicilies) was flown over Gozo, and munitions and supplies arrived from Naples, with King Ferdinand praising his "faithful Maltese subjects."

+The capitulation of the French forces in Gozo was signed on 28 October 1798.

 On 29 October, Cassar requested that Gozo become a separate diocese.
 The Roman Catholic Diocese of Gozo was eventually created on 22 September 1864, 65 years after Cassar's petition.
 During Cassar's rule of Gozo, he organised the administration, reopened the law courts and elected new jurists; and even opened a customs house.

 King Ferdinand took advantage of Napoleon's absence in the French campaign in Egypt and Syria and of Horatio Nelson's victories and seized Rome on 29 November.
 On the defeat of some of his columns, Ferdinand hurried back to Naples.
 On the approach of the French, Ferdinand fled on 23 December aboard Nelson's ship to Palermo, leaving his capital in a state of anarchy.
 The French took Naples and the Parthenopean Republic was established by its citizens; Ferdinand reconquered it in May 1800.

 When the French garrison in Valletta surrendered in September of that same year, the British established the Malta Protectorate.
 Cassar continued to rule Gozo independently until 20 August 1801, when the British civil commissioner, Charles Cameron, removed him from the position.
 Emmanuel Vitale, another leader of the Maltese insurrection, became governor, superintendent and the health director of Gozo, a post which he held until his death fourteen months later.

 On 16 December 1805, Cassar died at the age of 58.